 Hoffman, in prison in Strasbourg, outlived them all.

-This piece first appeared in the January 2021 Months Past column in History Today.
+This piece first appeared in the January 2021 issue of History Today.